 Then the next day I’m back writing my first draft and I don’t stop until I’m done.
 It is, of course, still rubbish, but there are more nice things underlined and my inner critic has become rather less articulate.

-And rinse, and repeat, until you’ve sieved out all the dirt that’s clogging up your prose and it begins to gleam.
+And rinse, and repeat, until you’ve sieved out all the dirt that’s clogging up your prose so that it begins to gleam.
 But that’s not quite the end, because to make your novel the best it can be, you have to then show it to other people and hear their thoughts, a step that is even scarier than showing it to your inner critic!

 It’s better, however, that you don’t show it to close friends or family precisely because they love you and don’t want to hurt you by being critical in any way.
 What you need at this stage are beta readers, ideally people with a bit of distance from you who are happy, nevertheless, to read your work.
 If you’re really struggling to recruit someone suitable, you can pay to have an editor, like me, take a look at your novel for you.
 For further information on manuscript critiques, click on this link.